Huzhou Zhejiang, China Travel Guide

 Engage with Huzhou's rich cultural heritage through hands-on experiences and community interactions.

 Many minshuku (guesthouses) in Moganshan and Nanxun are locally owned.
-They offer interactions with inhabitants, directly aiding the local people.
+They offer interactions with inhabitants, directly contributing to the local people.

-Local traditional festivals, often tied to the lunar calendar, present unique customs, food, plus live acts.
+Local traditional festivals, often tied to the lunar calendar, present unique customs, food, and performances.

 Huzhou is known for its brush pens and silk.
 In Anji, various items crafted from bamboo make popular local goods.